forks

 How can I get my dissertation published?

 One of the biggest hurdles for an author looking to transform a dissertation into a book is the ability to speak with authority.
 In some ways, a dissertation is a very long written exam—a display of knowledge for which a PhD student must show mastery.
 That is not what a book is.
 A book is meant to provide a sustained argument that provides insight to the reader.
-The author of a book is already deemed to be an expert; that’s why a press has agreed to publish their book.
-The audience of a dissertation might be a committee of three people, whereas the audience of a book is (in theory) hundreds or thousands of readers.
+The author of a book is already understood to be an expert; that’s why a press has agreed to publish their book.
+The audience of a dissertation might be a committee of three people, whereas the audience of a book is (hopefully) hundreds or thousands of readers.
 Many of the conventions of a dissertation, such as literature review, use of jargon, methods review, study design review, etc., are not necessary to include in a book (or, in the case of the methods, can be put into an appendix).
 A dissertation usually ends with an original argument whereas a good book should begin with a novel argument.
 Finally, a dissertation does not need to be written with readability in mind, but a book should be crafted to be an engaging read.
-In short, if you write a boring dissertation you can still get your degree, but if you write a boring book no one will want to read it.
+In other words , if you write a boring dissertation you can still get your degree, but if you write a boring book no one will read it.
 If you write a dissertation, you think of yourself as a graduate student (and you are), but when you write a book you can and should think of yourself as an author, an expert on a given topic with something original, even exciting, to say.